 Much like FISMA, SOX does not dictate the types of controls or methods organizations must use to achieve compliance.
-This has lead to the development of the COBIT framework for compliance.
+This has led to the development of the COBIT framework for compliance.
 COBIT standards for acquisition and implementation, delivery and support, and monitoring can be aided by file integrity monitoring.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) addresses safeguards to ensure the "confidentiality, integrity, and availability of protected health information."
 The Security Rule of HIPAA mentions five types of technical safeguards, which include authentication, documentation, intrusion protection, and data integrity protection.

-NIST Special Publication 800-66 offers the most in-depth insight into how to achieve compliance with technical safeguard standards of HIPAA.
+NIST Special Publication 800-66 offers the most in-depth insight into how to achieve compliance with the technical safeguard standards of HIPAA.
 File integrity monitoring can allow organizations to achieve and maintain compliance with HIPAA technical safeguard best practices, which include audit protection, continual evaluation of data security, and access controls.

 To learn more, download Meeting HIPAA Requirements with CimTrak.